-0% In-kind (domestic) 100% Purchased (domestic & foreign) 0% In-kind (foreign)
+0% In-kind (domestic) 0% In-kind (foreign)

 The main objective of this program is to respond to emergencies by providing vital assistance to affected populations, while putting more emphasis on resilience activities, to empower communities.
 Targeting included schools with high food insecurity and malnutrition; areas with majority poor families; and areas with poor school performance.